Kinto/kinto/docs/api/1.x/authentication.rst

   charge of user and token management (generate, refresh, validate, ...).
   `See this example with Django <https://django-oauth-toolkit.readthedocs.io/en/latest/tutorial/tutorial_01.html>`_.

-You can also read our :ref:`tutorial about how to plug the Github authorisation backend <tutorial-github>`.
+You can also read our :ref:`tutorial about how to plug the GitHub authorisation backend <tutorial-github>`.

 .. _authentication-openid: